AnsPit assists hydrogeologists in mine dewatering projects to calculate open pit inflow and predict (optimize) operation of a dewatering systems

 Client: The Porgera Joint Venture

-Objective: Plan depressurisation tests on pit benches
+Objective: Planning depressurisation tests on pit benches

 Method: Hydrogeologist Workbench of ANSDIMAT was used to predict pore pressure reduction caused by Horizontal Drain Holes